RenZhen95/PDE-Segregate/readme.txt

  - checkout:
  1. https://github.com/EpistasisLab/scikit-rebate
  2. https://epistasislab.github.io/scikit-rebate/using/#multisurf_1
+Relief-LH (Cai, 2014)
+ - authors suggestion for nearest neighbors:
+   - 3-5   : small samples
+   - 10-20 : largest samples
+ - author however suggested a rule of thumb of 7

 Filter methods select features according to discriminant criteria based on the characteristics of the data, independent of any classification algorithms (Cai, 2014).